 Adversarial attacks targeting AI models in cyber security can lead to misclassifications or other undesired behavior.
 Ensuring the robustness and security of AI models is crucial.
-Implementing adversarial training techniques, regularly updating models to adapt to new threats, and incorporating security measures to prevent tampering with AI systems contribute to model robustness.26
+Implementing adversarial training techniques, regularly updating models to adapt to new threats, and incorporating security measures to prevent tampering with AI systems contribute to model robustness.27 a) Enhanced Threat Detection